-- 5. If a new belt was installed, adjust the belt height.
+- If a new belt was installed, an adjustment will be required for the proper belt height.
 Refer to DRIVE BELT HEIGHT ADJUSTMENT below. - 6.
-Install belt guard, refer to DRIVE BELT GUARD INSTALLATION. - 7.
-Close side panel, refer to SIDE PANELS in CONTROLS, INSTRU-MENTS AND EQUIPMENT.
+Install belt guard, refer to DRIVE BELT GUARD INSTALLATION. - Close side panel, refer to SIDE PANELS in CONTROLS, INSTRU-MENTS AND EQUIPMENT.